JoostBerkhout/Snellius-example-project/README.md

-In this example project you find a way to conduct experiments on Snellius of the following type: We have different (problem) instances on which we want to try different methods (if one wants to apply the same method with different settings, then just add extra methods with these different settings).
+In this example project you find a way to conduct experiments on Snellius of the following type: We have different (problem) instances on which we want to try different methods.
 In particular, for each instance we want to run each method and store the results.
 All experiment runs are independent of each other, so we can run them in parallel.

-The idea is that this code can be used as a template for conducting experiments on Snellius.
+The idea is that this code can be used as a simple template for conducting experiments on Snellius.
+It stores the used .sh script and experiment settings in the results folder for reproducibility.

 ## Overview of project structure